PeerHerholz/Python_for_Psychologists_Winter2021/_sources/outline.md

 ### Schedule

 Please see below for our current _optimistic_ schedule.
 Depending on our progress, potential software problems and different forms of learning, content and times might change a bit.
 Each lecture will be divided into two parts separated by a 5 minute break and might constitute a transition from basic to advanced concepts.
+Please note that there will be "winter holidays" from December 18th, 2021 - January 13th, 2022 and no classes will take place within this time period.

 | Date (day/month/year)         | Topic     | Assignment & deadline |
 |--------------|-----------|------------|